xcape-io/PyTeletextProps/README.md

 ## Other python frameworks for connected props
-At <a href="https://www.live-escape.net/" target="_blank">Live Escape Grenoble</a> we engineered connected props with several frameworks for many different needs:
+At <a href="https://faure.systems/" target="_blank">Faure Systems</a> we engineered connected props with several frameworks for many different needs:

 * *Asyncio* props
     - game automation